BerndHagen/Medio-Universal-Downloader/README.md

 ## **Getting Started Guide**

-Follow these steps to begin downloading from YouTube:
+Follow these steps to begin downloading content:

 ### **Step 1: Configure Your Settings**